Too Young to Fall in Love: Music video

 An accompanying music video was released with the single.

 The video concerns the members of the band coming together to rescue a young Asian woman from the clutches of the local Crime Boss.
 Interspersed with footage of the band performing the song, the video also contains a fight scene where the band members fight the Guards of the Crime Boss.
 It is then revealed that the young woman has willingly submitted to being a consort to the Crime Boss prompting the band members to leave while shaking their heads in disbelief and disgust.

 As they leave, Tommy Lee tries to sample some of the Asian cuisine, where Vince told him not to after they tried to rescue the Asian woman, in the Crime Boss's kitchen.
 The Chief Guard attempts to kill Tommy but is knocked out using a heavy sack of grain.
 Tommy then picks up a bit of the food and begins to eat it.
 He then grimaces and spits the food out, walking from the kitchen in disgust.

 Critical reception

-Upon the British release Barney Hoskyns of New Musical Express left an ironic review of 17 November 1984 and found few warm words for the band and their "not unraunchy" song.
+Upon the British release Barney Hoskyns of New Musical Express left an ironic review on November 17, 1984 and found few warm words for the band and their "not unraunchy" song.

 Bryan Rolli, writing for Ultimate Classic Rock, wrote that the song “demonstrated Nikki Sixx’s penchant for sticky, earworm choruses."